 Each encryption algorithm has potential limitations.
 ChaCha20 is known for its efficiency in software implementations, especially on devices without hardware support for AES instructions (4, 5, 10).
 In some cases, ChaCha20 with a 256-bit key can provide comparable or better performance than AES128, making it an attractive choice for applications where computational efficiency is critical (4, 11, 16, 17).
 However, due to ChaCha20 being a relatively new algorithm, it might not have undergone the same level of scrutiny as AES (14).
 This scrutiny is from academic researchers that create and review the ciphers, government agencies like NIST, and the cryptographic industry (4,13,22).
 They evaluate their scrutiny based on strength, mathematical foundations, vulnerabilities, performance, and many more all of which is helpful to create ciphers that can be used and will keep data safe.
 The weaknesses of AES include increased susceptibility to timing attacks, as well as potentially slower performance in certain applications that lack hardware acceleration and in software-only situations (4, 10, 11).
 Blowfish is known for its slower performance compared to modern algorithms, and the absence of widespread adoption in critical applications limit its use in scenarios where speed is a priority (4, 19, 23).
+However, it was included in this comparison due to its historical significance in the development of symmetric encryption algorithms and its continued relevance in certain contexts, such as legacy systems and resource-constrained environments (4, 12).

 Limitations of this experiment include the use of pseudocode instead of actual code execution, which might not account for all implementation details and optimizations in specific programming languages and libraries.
+While the code and pseudocode were developed using an encryption library for simulation purposes, actual implementations can exhibit subtle differences that may affect performance (26-30, 33).
+For instance, different programming languages may have varying levels of efficiency in handling memory management, which can significantly impact the performance of encryption algorithms (31).
+If these changes are not reflected in the pseudocode, the experimental results may underestimate the actual performance of the algorithms when implemented in a real-world scenario.
+We expect that real-world encryption algorithms would be much more complex.
+If one were to test actual encryption algorithms that are available on their everyday computers, the results may vary.
 Additionally, the experiment focused solely on speed and did not assess the algorithms' resistance to advanced attacks.
 Real-world implementations also consider other factors, such as memory usage and platform support, which we did not consider in this study.
 Alongside this, we conducted the experiments on a single machine, and the results may vary on different hardware configurations.
 A computer with different hardware acceleration, RAM, GPU, or other parameters may produce different results (3, 6, 9).
 Furthermore, we studied only text that used the Latin alphabet, which may not be completely representative of all languages.
-Lastly, the code and pseudocode were used for simulation purposes, and actual implementation may have subtle differences.
-We used code from an encryption library (26-30).
-We expect that real-world encryption algorithms would be much more complex.
-If one were to test actual encryption algorithms that are available on their everyday computers, the results may vary.